OPEC+ meets to debate production quotas, new cut - sources

 Last week, Saudi Arabia's Energy Minister Prince Abdulaziz said investors who were shorting the oil price, or betting on a price fall, should "watch out", which many market watchers interpreted as a warning of additional supply cuts.

-Two OPEC+ sources also said that the group needs to address the issue of baselines, from which each member performs cuts.
+Three OPEC+ sources also said that the group will address the issue of baselines for 2023 and 2024, from which each member performs cuts.

 Such talks have previously turned contentious.